When I was doing research for our most recent Tokyo trip, I found many blog posts recommending 1- or 2-day Tokyo itineraries.

 There are more than enough interesting attractions and neighborhoods to fill up your itinerary in Tokyo.
 But if you have the time, then you may want to go on a day trip as well.

 The Tokyo Metro is so efficient that places like Hakone (pictured below), Kamakura, Kawagoe, and Nikko are just a train ride away.
-If you’d like to go on a day trip, then check out my article on 12 of the best day trips you can make from Tokyo.
-It includes Tokyo Disneyland which is a must when traveling with kids.
+If you’d like to go on a day trip, then check out this article on fun day trips you can make from Tokyo.

 Photo by Pasu Ratprasert via Shutterstock